An SEO Primer

 Hire A Pro

-A search engine optimization company can provide the following services for you: They can evaluate your website based on known SEO practices, standards, and techniques that are search engine approved, and advise you on how to improve your website’s content for SEO.
-They can provide services for you like keyword research, code optimization, domain registration, search engine submission, article submission, sitemap creation, etc. They can help you create pay-per-click campaigns that will get your ad listed on the first, second, or third page of listings for specific search terms.
+A search engine optimization company can evaluate your website based on known SEO practices, standards, and techniques that are search engine approved, and advise you on how to improve your website’s content for SEO.
+They can provide services for you like keyword research, search engine submission, article submission, sitemap creation, etc. They can help improve your SERP rankings so that your site gets listed on the first, second, or third page of listings for specific search terms.
+They can not guarantee you will be ranked in any specific position or page such as page one or position.

 Red Flag Claims